 15.and he said to him, “Thus says Jephthah: Israel did not take away the land of Moab or the land of the children of Ammon,

-16.for when Israel went up from Egypt, they went by way of the dessert to the Red Seal and then came to Kadesh.
+16.for when Israel came up from Egypt, they went by way of the desert to the Red Sea and then came to Kadesh.

-17.And Israel sent messengers to the king of Edom, saying, ‘Let us, we beg you, pass through your land.’
-But the king of Edom would not hear of it.
-And Israel also sent to the king of Moab, but he was unwilling.
-So Israel sat in Kadesh.
+17.And Israel sent messengers to the king of Edom, saying, ‘Let me, I pray you, pass through your land.’
+But the king of Edom would not listen.
+Likewise, Israel sent to the king of Moab, but he would not consent.
+So, Israel remained in Kadesh.

-18.They they walked through the desert and went around the land of Edom and the land of Moab, and they came in on the east side of the land of Moab and camped on there other side of Moab, and they did not come within the border of Moab (for Arnon is the border of Moab).
+18.Then, they walked through the desert and went around the land of Edom and the land of Moab, and they came in on the east side of the land of Moab and camped on the other side of Arnon, and they did not come within the border of Moab (for Arnon is the border of Moab).

-19.And Israel sent messengers to Sihon, King of the Amorites, King of Heshbon, and said to him, ‘Let Israel pass through your land, we beg you, to our country.’
+19.And Israel sent messengers to Sihon, King of the Amorites, King of Heshbon, and Israel said to him, ‘Let us pass through your land, we pray you, to my place.’

-20.But Sihon did not trust Israel to cross his border, and Sihon gathered all his people and camped a Jahaz, and he fought with Israel.
+20.But Sihon did not trust Israel to cross his border, and Sihon gathered all his people and camped a Jahaz, and he fought against Israel.

-22.They took possession of all the territory belonging to the Amorites, from the Arnon to the Jabbok, and from the wilderness to there Jordan.
+22.And they took possession of all the territory belonging to the Amorites, from the Arnon to the Jabbok, and from the wilderness to the Jordan.

-23.So then, Jehovah, the God of Israel, dispossessed the Amorites from before His people Israel, and you would dispossess [us??]!
+23.So then, Jehovah, the God of Israel, dispossessed the Amorites from before His people Israel.
+And you would dispossess him.

-25.So now, are you any better than Balak ben Zippor?
-Did he ever contend with Israel or go to war against them?
+25.So now, are you any better than Balak ben Zippor, the King of Moab?
+Did he ever contend against Israel or ever go to war against them?

-26.All the while Israel lived in Heshbon and its villages, and in Aroer and its villages, and in all the cites that are along the Arnon — 300 years! — how is it that you did not try to recover them during that time?
+26.All the while Israel lived in Heshbon and its villages, and in Aroer and its villages, and in all the cites that are along the Arnon — three hundred years! — how is it that you did not try to recover them during that time?

 28. But the king of the children of Ammon would not hear the words of Jephthah that he sent to him.

-30. And Jephthah made a vow to Jehovah, “If you indeed give the sons of Ammon into my hand,
+30. And Jephthah made a vow to Jehovah, and he said, “If you indeed give the sons of Ammon into my hand,

-33.and he struck them down from Aroer until you come into Minnith, twenty towns, even to Abel-keramim, a very great slaughter, and he subdued the children of Ammon to the children of Israel.
+33.and he struck them down from Aroer until you come to Minnith, twenty towns, even to Abel-keramim, a very great slaughter, and the children of Ammon were subdued before the children of Israel.

 35. And it came to pass when he saw her that he tore his clothes and said, “Alas, my daughter!
-You have brought me very low — you!
-You have brought calamity upon me!
+You have brought me very low, and you have brought calamity upon me!
 I have opened my mouth before Jehovah, and I cannot undo it!”